 Affordable, reliable and sustainable Geothermal Energy has significant global potential and could play an important role in the Energy Transition.

 Understanding the structure of porous rocks is essential for harnessing this type of energy.
 For this reason, the objective of the 2022 SPE Europe Geohackathon was to design an automated method for identifying the areas occupied by detrital quartz grains, their diagenetic overgrowth, other minerals and pore space on Scanning Electron Microscope (SEM) images of sandstone rocks.

-The competition ran from the 25th of October to the 25th of November 2022 and was preceded by sixteen ‘bootcamps’ covering a number of different skills related to Data Science and using Python and MATLAB coding.
+The competition ran from the 25th October to the 25th November 2022 and was preceded by sixteen ‘bootcamps’ covering a number of different skills related to Data Science and using Python and MATLAB coding.

 An RPS team (Adam Turner, Adolfo Perez and Ali Bahrami, entered under the team name ‘Triple A’) defined an unsupervised image-detection algorithm, written in Python, that first aligned and segmented the SEM images to then colour the defined segments according to the legend proposed by the competition.
 The training dataset for the algorithm included more than 4,000 of these images.

-Figure 1 shows an example of the SEM images included in the dataset and the results obtained from the algorithm.
+Figure 1 below shows an example of the SEM images included in the dataset and the results obtained from the algorithm.
 Yellow corresponds to the original quartz grains, red to the overgrowth, green to other minerals and black to porosity.